michaelkreeger/michaels-toolbox/Agile/PairProgrammingReferences.md

 "Pairing is a form of code review, but with a significant advantage.
 The pairing programmers are co-authors during the time they are pairing.
 They see older code and review it as a matter of course, but with the intention of authoring new code.
 Thus, the review is not simply a static check to ensure that the team’s coding standards are applied.
 Rather, it is a dynamic review of the current state of the code with an eye to where the code needs to be in the near future."

 Start reading this book for free: https://a.co/52ExH2L

+Promotes collective ownership of the code instead of "this is Jeff's code"